 But, what are the advantages and disadvantages of rural high-speed internet for you?

 Nothing is perfect, of course.
 Fixed wireless internet has been a savior for many communities, but there are disadvantages.

 The final disadvantage to consider is the price.
-Fixed wireless internet continues to be more expensive than broadband.
+Fixed wireless internet can be often more expensive than broadband.

 Why?
 More people are using broadband and this brings the price down.
 And in cities, the infrastructure is already in place so nothing needs to be installed.

 What Speeds Can I Get?